 Applying Forms of Government

-Directions: Using the information from the previous page complete the chart below.
+Directions: Using the information from the previous page complete

 Form of Government/Description